MicrosoftDocs/win32/desktop-src/P2PSdk/about-pnrp.md

 > [!Note]
 > Applications using PNRP in an environment with a firewall require exception groups that cover the port specific to the application, as well as port '3540-UDP' for PNRP.
 These exception groups should be enabled whenever the application is running.

-While PNRP 2.0 is native to the Windows Vista and Windows Server 2008 platforms, Windows XP users must download Windows Update [KB920342](https://www.microsoft.com/downloads/details.aspx?familyid=55219164-EC71-4A32-A648-4ED2582EBC7C) to upgrade to PNRP 2.0.
+PNRP 2.0 is native to the Windows Vista and Windows Server 2008 platforms.